UPDATE: Apartment fire in Vernon - Salmon Arm Observer

 “Everyone and their pets got out safely,” he said.

-Alysia Preece lives in one of the nearby units, but not the affected block (the fire started in the 55-65 unit) and got a call from her sister shortly after 6 saying she needed to get home and get her animals out as her house was on fire.
+Alysia Preece lives in one of the adjacent units, but not the affected block (the fire was contained to a neighbouring 12-unit block) and got a call from her sister shortly after 6 saying she needed to get home and get her animals out as her house was on fire.

 “But it wasn’t our house,” said five-year-old Chloe Preece, wearing a mask as she watched the firefighters battle the blaze.